 It seems Hifiman has been bitten by the Bluetooth bug for their headphones.
 We only just finished a review of their flagship wireless headphones, the Ananda BT then along comes another, the Deva.

 This time, however, the approach is a little different.
-Yes, it is an open back planar and yes, it BT4.2 with LDAC capability.
+Yes, it is an open back planar and yes, it is BT4.2 with LDAC capability.
 However, the price point is much lower at $299.
 This is Hifiman’s ‘music for the wireless masses’ and something imminently more affordable than the excellent Ananda BT.

 It also looks radically different from almost every Hifiman headphone that came before it.
-In fact, when I first saw it I thought they must have hired a bunch of new designers in for this ‘high-end headphone’.
+In fact, when I first saw it I thought they must have hired a bunch of new designers for this ‘high-end headphone’.
 It looks leagues above any aesthetic that have done before but, in the hand and on the ear, will it be competitive?

 Hifiman has always been excellent with implementing trickle-down technology and they have done just that with the Deva.
-This is a $299 open back circumaural planar driver design with the same NEO “superman” Diaphragm or NsD tech stuffed inside the Sundara as well as the Ananda BT.
+This is a $299 open-back circumaural planar driver design with the same NEO “superman” Diaphragm or NsD tech stuffed inside the Sundara as well as the Ananda BT.

 The specs bare a very close resemblance to the performance of the Sundara at almost 94dB SPL (93.5dB) for both, however, the impedance level is lower at 18Ω for the Deva compared to the Sundara’s 37Ω which might mean some slightly different materials in the final finished driver design.

-Certainly, getting that easier to drive impedance rating for the Deva is quite important in order for it to sound optimal with the accompanying Bluemini Bluetooth module.
+Certainly, getting that easier-to-drive impedance rating for the Deva is quite important in order for it to sound optimal with the accompanying Bluemini Bluetooth module.
 This is where some of the clever stuff comes from with regard to how Deva operates.